gradle/gradle/design-docs/managed-model.md

 #### Open issues

-- Should be able to path to and through the property value.
+- Should be able to path to and through the referenced element.
+- Implementation should link to the referenced node, rather than a view of the element.
+- When a rule receives a view of an object graph, a particular element that is linked into multiple locations in the graph should be represented using the same object instance in every location:
+    - One link is an 'inherent' property, the rest are references
+    - All links are references
+    - The links occurs in multiple locations in the view graph
+    - Link occurs in a collection
+    - The same element appears in different inputs to a rule

 ### ~~Plugin creates model element of custom, composite, type without supplying an implementation with a cyclical type reference~~